 In general, soundproofing is a basic measure that all recording studios incorporate.
-However, if you’ve noticed any echos or unsuitable sounds on your playback test recording (taken in your room), then you will definitely want to soundproof.
-Thankfully, soundproofing doesn’t have to include major renovations, and can be done within your budget.
+However, if you’ve noticed any echoes or unsuitable sounds on your playback test recording (taken in your room), then you will definitely want to soundproof.
+Thankfully, soundproofing doesn’t have to include major renovations and can be done within your budget.

 Bob Breen from Armor Pro Audio discusses how you can soundproof your potential recording space and turn it into a great studio, just as he did with the Voices studio space.
 He suggests that when you’re talking about soundproofing, you need to look at the sound that is coming from outside of the room, as well as the sound that already exists inside of the room.

 A quick note on the differences between sound treatment and soundproofing, why both are important, and how to achieve both on a budget before growing out of your entry-level recording space:

 3 Steps to Soundproofing Your Home Studio with Bob Breen

 When setting up the Voices studio, the first thing Bob did was take a look at the door.
 While it may seem obvious, it’s still worth noting that entry points into your room are also entry points for sound to come in…and for sound to escape to.